zhixin9001/2021-SAA/note/tips.md

 - rules
     - CNAME record, charged
         - an alias record can only redirect queries to selected AWS resources such as S3 buckets, CloudFront distributions, and another record in the same Route 53 hosted zone; however a CNAME record can redirect DNS queries to any DNS record
+        - cannot create a CNAME record for the top node of a DNS namespace, also known as the zone apex.
+For example, if you register the DNS name example.com, the zone apex is example.com.
+You cannot create a CNAME record for example.com, but you can create CNAME records for www.example.com
     - Alias record, no charge,
         - can create an alias record at the top node of a DNS namespace, also known as the zone apex, however, you cannot create a CNAME record for the top node of the DNS namespace,
     - MX record, specifies the names of your mail servers
     - NS record, identifies the name servers for the hosted zones
+    - A record - Used to point a domain or subdomain to an IP address.
+    - PTR record - A Pointer (PTR) record resolves an IP address to a fully-qualified domain name (FQDN) as an opposite to what A record does

 ### Load Balancer
 - Application Load Balancer